caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 #### Interfaces

 Interfaces have already been mentioned above, briefly, but without delving into their details.
 As we outlined earlier, an interface is a reference type, but all its members are implicitly abstract and virtual.
-In many ways it is like an abstract class, but in current versions of C# there are a number of points of difference.
+In many ways it is like an abstract class, but with the primary difference that interfaces cannot contain anything which preserves per-instance state.

-* Abstract classes can contain a mixture of abstract and non-abstract members; interfaces cannot.
-* Interfaces cannot contain static members.
+* Interfaces cannot contain instance fields.
-* Interfaces cannot contain fields.
+* Interfaces cannot contain auto-implemented properties, although they appear to.
+Interface properties that appear to be auto-implemented properties are implicitly abstract.
-* The members of an interface do not take access modifiers; they are all implicitly public.
 * As classes can only inherit from a single superclass, concrete implementations of an abstract class cannot inherit from any other classes.
 However, classes can implement any number of interfaces.
 * Structs cannot inherit from other structs.
 However, they can implement any number of interfaces.
 * Interfaces cannot be derived from classes, but can be derived from any number of interfaces.

+Before C# 8, interfaces could not contain concrete implementations, constants, operators, nested types, static members, and explicit access level modifiers.

 Some of the above will change from C# 8 onwards: in that version of the language, interfaces will be permitted to provide default implementations of members, making them more like abstract classes allowing multiple inheritance.